-How do we know that the wire-mesh introduction columns used to pour the Zyklon-B into the gas chambers at Auschwitz-Birkenau existed?
+Did the Nazis use wire-mesh columns to pour Zyklon-B into the gas chambers at Auschwitz-Birkenau?

 Holocaust deniers claim:

-There is “not a single reference . . . in the camp’s voluminous design and constructions records” about the existence of the wire-mesh introduction columns, located under the holes in the roofs, which were used to distribute the poison gas throughout the gas chamber room.
+Camp construction records say nothing about the existence of wire-mesh introduction columns, located under the holes in the roofs, which were used to distribute the poison gas throughout the gas chamber room.

 The facts are:

-Inside the gas chamber rooms in Cremas/Gas Chambers 2 and 3, beneath the holes in the roof, were hollow wire-mesh introduction columns which extended from the ceiling to the floor.
+Inside the gas chamber rooms in Cremas/Gas Chambers 2 and 3 and beneath the holes in the roof, there were hollow wire-mesh introduction columns that extended from the ceiling to the floor.
 These columns contained the Zyklon-B pellets and permitted the even distribution of the gas throughout the entire room.

-The eyewitness testimony for the existence and use of the wire-mesh introduction columns.
+Eyewitness testimony on the use of the wire-mesh columns:

-Three survivors and one German perpetrator testified about the construction and installation of the wire-mesh columns.
+Three survivors and one Nazi perpetrator testified about the construction and installation of the wire-mesh columns.

 Henryk Tauber, a Polish Jew who arrived at Auschwitz-Birkenau on January 19, 1943, was assigned to the Sonderkommando in Crema/Gas Chamber 2 in Birkenau.
 In his deposition given to Polish judges on May 24, 1945, he described in detail the entire process of murder, including the existence and use of the wire-mesh introduction columns: “The roof of the gas chamber was supported by concrete pillars running down the middle of its length.
 On either side of these pillars where were four others, two on each side.
 The sides of these pillars, which went up through the roof, were of heavy wire mesh.
 Inside this grid, there was another of finer mesh and inside that a very fine mesh.
 Inside this last mesh cage there was a removable can that was pulled out with a wire to recover the pellets from which the gas had evaporated.”